foundersandcoders/db-morning-challenge/README.md

 | Tom         | 4     |
 | Steve       | 4     |

-- Construct a query that returns the location and the post id, for posts that have been liked by a mentor from that location.
+- Construct a query that returns the location and the post id, for each of the likes.
+The post_id is the id of the post that has been liked and the location is the location of the mentor that did the liking.

   You should expect to see this: